jasharrar/scary-haloween/README.md

 Change both “0” to “1” and then save the file.

 Pre-requisites:
-sudo apt-get install python-pip sudo pip install gpiozero sudo apt-get install python-pygame
+sudo apt-get install python-pip, sudo pip install gpiozero, sudo apt-get install python-pygame

 To wire the PIR sensor: